-A delicious traditionally Kurdish dish, is fresh and flavorful!
+This traditionally Kurdish dish is delicious, fresh, and flavorful!
 The beef dumplings are enjoyed in a soup that is loaded with Swiss Chard.
-Your newest family favorite!
+This will be your newest family favorite!

 - 1 pound ground beef, 85% lean (coarsely ground, if available)